Banner

 Key Features

-• Compute FRFs that are directly comparable to experimentally obtained FRFs.
+• Compute FRFs that are comparable to experimentally obtained FRFs.

-• Modal FRF synthesis using from FEA or test modes.
+• Modal FRF synthesis from FEA or test modes.

 • Support for various types of damping (modal, proportional viscous and structural damping viscous damper elements, material damping).